LazyGorillaLabs/reposcan/README.md

 ## Overview

+**TLDR**
+Point at a repo and scan, get security and privacy/telemetry summary in plain language.

+**Existing Tools**
+Most existing security automation tools target developers and/or security professionals with lots of specialized training.
 RepoScan is a tool designed to help end-users assess and report on the presence of suspicious or malicious code within open-source repositories before they run it locally.
 While open source code can be inspected by anyone, in practice it’s rarely done thoroughly due to complexity, time constraints, and lack of expertise.
-RepoScan aims to bridge this gap by automating basic security checks and eventually offering more advanced capabilities such as AST-based analysis, vulnerability checking, and optional AI-driven summaries.
+RepoScan aims to bridge this gap by automating basic security checks and eventually offering more advanced capabilities and optional AI-driven summaries.

-**What problem does RepoScan solve?**
 In today’s open-source ecosystem, users frequently download and run code from GitHub, PyPI, npm, or other sources without fully understanding what the code might be doing behind the scenes.
 Malicious actors can slip in backdoors, data exfiltration, or other unethical behaviors quite easily.
+Well intentioned and competent programmers can also make unintentional mistakes with big security ramifications.
 RepoScan aims to provide a basic first line of defense by scanning code repositories and highlighting suspicious patterns.
 It does not and can not guarantee absolute safety, but merely aims to help users who are security consious make more informed decisions about where to direct their attention.

-**Existing Tools**
 I'm not a security expert.
-I want to utilize existing security tools and libraries wherever possible, and convert their output to something at least directionally useful for other non-experts.
+I want to make it super easy for other non experts to utilize existing security tools and libraries with no prior knowledge, and convert their output to something at least directionally useful.

 ## Current Status

 **What RepoScan Does Today:**

+- **Local and Remote Repos:**
+  It can clone a repository from a given GitHub URL, pypi package, npm package, a remote file, or run checks directly on local directories.
 - **Basic Pattern-Based Scanning:**
   RepoScan currently scans Python, JavaScript, and related file types for simple suspicious patterns.
 These include occurrences of `eval()`, `exec()`, suspicious imports, and hardcoded URLs.
 These can direct limited attention to higher risk areas of code.
-- **Local and Remote Repos:**
-  It can clone a repository from a given GitHub URL, pypi package, npm package, a remote file, or run checks directly on local directories.
+- **Bandit Static Checking:**
+  It calls an amazing existing tool named bandit to check python code more rigorously than the example regex scanner.
 - **Dependency Checks:**
   Runs pip-audit or npm-audit on found dependency manifests to report known vulnerabilities.
 - **Report Generation:**